 So, to get up and running with investing in property, the trick is to keep it simple and you shouldn't go far wrong.

-And, if you wanted to contact Matthew about property finance and mortgages you can contact him here.
+And, if you wanted to contact Ascot Mortgages, about property finance and mortgages, you can contact them here.